Yordano Ventura: Death

 On January 22, 2017 at age 25, Ventura died in a car crash in Juan Adrián, Dominican Republic.
 He lost control of his Jeep Wrangler, which flipped over on a curved road.
 Ventura was thrown out of the vehicle and was presumed dead by the time the authorities arrived.
-Ventura, who in the Dominican Republic was a member of the Águilas Cibaeñas, died the same day as teammate and major leaguer Andy Marte, who was killed in a separate car crash between San Francisco de Macorís and Pimentel in the Dominican Republic at the age of 33.
+Ventura, who in the Dominican Republic was a member of the Águilas Cibaeñas, died the same day as major leaguer Andy Marte, who was killed in a separate car crash between San Francisco de Macorís and Pimentel in the Dominican Republic at the age of 33.
 Ventura had about $20 million outstanding on his Royals contract; how that money was disbursed was dependent on an official toxicology report that was not a matter of public record.

+Ventura was buried in Las Terrenas.
+The mayor declared a mourning period of two days.
 The Royals honored Ventura by wearing patches that read "ACE 30" on their uniforms for the 2017 season.